Data-Driven Lipschitz Continuity: A Cost-Effective Approach to Improve Adversarial Robustness: Related Works

 \subsection{Adversarial Attacks}

-Adversarial attacks aim to inject tiny perturbations into inputs, causing victim DNNs to output incorrect predictions with high confidence \cite{chen2022adversarial}.
-These attacks have been observed in numerous vision applications \cite{goodfellow2014explaining,chen2018ead,wang2022di,yin2022adc}.
-Furthermore, these tiny perturbations can be embedded not only in image pixels but also in textual contexts \cite{kumar2023certifying, yao2023llm}, audio space \cite{xie2021enabling}, and other fields \cite{ilahi2021challenges}.
-Some research has shown how adversarial attacks threaten real applications \cite{xu2020adversarial,komkov2021advhat, du2022physical, wei2022adversarial}.
-Investigating the vulnerability of DNNs and theoretically avoiding adversarial examples when optimizing model weights or designing architecture is an ongoing challenge.
+Adversarial attacks aim to inject tiny perturbations into inputs, causing victim DNNs to output incorrect predictions with high confidence \citep{chen2022adversarial}.
+These attacks have been observed in numerous vision applications \citep{goodfellow2014explaining,chen2018ead,wang2022di,yin2022adc}.
+Furthermore, these tiny perturbations can be embedded not only in image pixels but also in textual contexts \citep{kumar2023certifying, yao2023llm}, audio space \citep{xie2021enabling}, and other fields \citep{ilahi2021challenges}.
+Some research has shown how adversarial attacks threaten real applications \citep{xu2020adversarial,komkov2021advhat, du2022physical, wei2022adversarial}.
+Investigating the vulnerability of DNNs theoretically and designing robust DNNs is an ongoing challenge.

-Depending on the amount of information the attacker has access to, adversarial attacks can be divided into two types: white-box attacks and black-box attacks.
-For white-box attacks, all information about the victim models is public.
-Attackers can craft adversarial examples through the gradient direction, which is usually opposite to the direction in which the model weights were optimized during the training phase \cite{madry2017towards, croce2020reliable}.
-Although this scenario is unrealistic, this type of research could lead to the design of more reliable models in the future.
-Conversely, for black-box attacks, the only information leaked to the attacker is the output prediction of the victim model.
-Adversarial examples can be generated by random search \cite{andriushchenko2020square}, discrepancies in outputs \cite{zhao2020towards}, or transferability from models with similar architectures \cite{wang2021admix, chen2024steal}.
-The purpose of black-box attacks is to study the risk of the victim models being attacked in real-world application scenarios.
+Adversarial attacks can be classified into two types based on the amount of information the attacker has access to: white-box attacks and black-box attacks.
+In the case of white-box attacks, the attacker has full access to all information about the victim model.
+Methods such as PGD attack \citep{madry2017towards} and AutoAttack \citep{croce2020reliable} generate adversarial examples by leveraging the gradient direction.
+Although this scenario is often unrealistic in practical settings, research in this area is valuable for developing more robust models in the future.

+In contrast, black-box attacks assess the risks of adversarial attacks in real-world scenarios where attackers have limited access to the model's internals.
+Square Attack \citep{andriushchenko2020square} and ZO-NGD \citep{zhao2020towards} demonstrate that adversarial examples can be generated by querying the model's output predictions.
+Additionally, adversarial examples can be crafted through transferability, where models with similar architectures are used to generate adversarial examples that remain effective across different models \citep{wang2021admix, chen2024steal}.